 7. Find A Stronger Editor

 The right editors can help you grow in knowledge, and expedite project completion.
-Regardless of how experienced you are, it’s strongly recommended for you to go for editors with code completion, such as Sublime Text and Aptana Studio 3.
+Regardless of how experienced you are, it’s strongly recommended for you to go for editors with code completion, such as Sublime Text, Visual Studio Code, and Aptana Studio 3.

 Not only is the feature very helpful for beginners to recognize and learn the syntax, but it can be utilized by professionals to check for possibly better codes or solutions.
 Do take note, most IDEs only support code completion for certain languages, so look for the right one.